 The Stamps Scholars Program recognizes and rewards exceptional students who exemplify leadership, perseverance, scholarship, service, overcoming obstacles and innovation.
 Stamps Scholars receive an award meeting 100% of the total cost of tuition plus access to a $6,000 enrichment fund which can be used for study abroad, internship support, community/civic engagement opportunities and other qualified educational activities.
 This prestigious scholarship is renewable for up to eight semesters.
 Students must apply to Elizabethtown College by February 1 to be eligible for this scholarship; interviews are encouraged.
 Find more information about the Stamps Scholarship on the Admissions office website.

 Church of the Brethren Scholarship

 These awards are available to students who are active members of the Church of the Brethren when they are admitted to the College.
+The award is $2,500 annually and is renewable for four years.
+Students will need to submit a letter from their pastor confirming the student is active member.
 This money is an outright award to the student and does not have to be repaid.
 This aid is listed as a credit on the College bill.

 At Elizabethtown College, relationships are important.
 Relationships that develop between students, faculty, staff, and alumni are a large part of what makes the College distinct.
 Elizabethtown recognizes the relationship legacy students have with our community by awarding $2,000 Legacy Scholarships to accepted students who are children or grandchildren of Elizabethtown alumni.